Botrychium virginianum aka Common Grape Fern

 Common Grape Fern, Common Grapefern, Rattlesnake Fern

-How to care for Common Grape Fern
+How difficult is it to take care of Common Grape Fern

 Caring for Common Grape Fern is a breeze, as it is highly adaptable and forgiving to minor neglect.